Code-Institute-Submissions/interactive-frontend-project-8/README.md

 #### Counter :
 A display of what level the user is on is on the top hand right corner of the game container so the user has a realtime reference to where they are within the game.

-### Features Left to Implement
+## Features Left to Implement
+I would like to implement an option whereby the user could decide how many tiles they want.

 ## Testing
 All testing carried out was done so manually.
 When developing the game I found that if the user was being shown the pattern they were still able to click on other tiles revealing them.
-This was not what I wanted for the game as that level of interaction would confuse the user.
-To avoid this I created an if statement that would only allow the tile to be flipped if the game was in start mode and the game was not in showing mode or the tile wasnt already flipped.
+This was not what I wanted for the game as this level of interaction would confuse the user.
+To avoid this I created an "if" statement that would only allow the tile to be flipped if the game was in start mode and the game was not in showing mode or the tile wasnt already flipped.

 Problems with the audio samples appeared when paired with the onclick event.
-I found that there was latency between the onclick event and the playing of the correct audio file.
+I found that there was latency between the onclick event and the playing of the "correct" audio file.
+Also if the user clicked the tile in quick succession, sometimes the audio clip was not being played, its as though it was being skipped.
 Clearly this isnt something that would provoke a positive response from the user.
-So to combat this I used the .pause method
+So to combat this I used the .pause method paired with play() and current time.
+I set the current time to be [0], meaning that the audio  was starting from the beginning of the clip.
+This resolved the issue.

+Another problem I came across was that sometimes the same tiles were being flipped consecutively.
+This wasnt something that I wanted in the game as it meant that the user would have to wait for the tile to flip and unflip twice.
+It didnt look good and it would take away from the fluidity of the users input and interaction with the game.
+To avoid this the  variable ,"nexTileId" contains a "while" statement which verifys that the next generated ID is not the same as the previous one before pushing it into the array.

 Testing was also carried out to ensure that the game would realize when the incorrect tile was being clicked and the appropriate follow on events would occurr such as the preview again or restart game functions.

----
-##Credits

 ---